Heritage Resources Management (HERM) 542

 - Unit 10: Cultural Landscapes

-To receive credit for HERM 542, you must complete all assignments and achieve a course composite grade of at least 60%.
+To receive credit for HERM 542, students must complete all assignments and achieve a course composite grade of at least 60%.
 The chart below summarizes the course activities and the credit weight associated with each assignment.

 There is no final exam.